Chapter 2 Data exploration

 Measures of association describe the relationship between two or more variables.
 In this case there is more than one way to deal with missing values, so instead of the na.rm argument, here we have the argument use= to specify which values to use in case of missing values.
 For the simple case of looking at correlations between two variables, you can set this argument to use = "complete.obs" which means that only cases without missing values go into the computation.
 If an observation (i.e. a patient) has NA on at least one of the two variables, this observation is excluded from the computation.

-We can compute the Pearson and the Spearman correlation of the actual and the estimated weight of the NINDS patients using the cor() function:
+We can compute the Pearson and the Spearman correlation of the age and the admission weight of our patients using the cor() function:

-For the association of categorical variables, you’ll mostly want to look at the frequency tables of the categories.
+For the association of categorical variables, you will mostly want to look at the frequency tables of the categories.
 A frequency table for a single variable is produced like this:

 But you can also use table() to generate cross tables for two variables: